Duke heads to Madison Square Garden after return to No. 1

 No. 15 Utah State’s highest ranking since 1970-71 will be put to a big test in the Caribbean this weekend at the Mike’s Jamaica Classic.

-The Aggies, who moved up two spots in this week's AP Top 25, face LSU on Friday.
-The Tigers lost to Virginia Commonwealth last Wednesday, but have a solid backcourt and one of the best freshman in the country, 6-foot-9 Trendon Watford.
+The Aggies, who moved up two spots in this week’s AP Top 25, face LSU on Friday.
+The Tigers lost to Virginia Commonwealth last Wednesday but have a solid backcourt and one of the best freshmen in the country, 6-foot-9 Trendon Watford.

 Watford against Utah State 7-footer Neemias Queta will be fun to watch.
 So will Aggies guard Sam Merrill, but that’s pretty much every game the dynamic senior plays.